Five Reasons Why Your IT Outsourcer Isn’t Keeping You Cyber Secure (and neither is your internal IT team)

 Many organizations have the mistaken presumption that cybersecurity is entirely the responsibility of the IT team and the outsourcer.
 The reality is that cybersecurity is equal parts corporate governance, technology/people/process, and legal/insurance considerations.
 Quite simply, it is a mistake to think that your IT team or IT outsourcer alone can keep you secure.

-Here are five activities your IT support are unlikely to do yet are critical to organizational security.
+Five critical actions your IT support are unlikely to do organizational security

 1. Corporate Governance